NickBell123/Digi-Market-Cap/README.md

 - Test that My Crypto link points to My Cypto page.

-- Test that Add Crypto link points to Ad Cypto page.
+- Test that Add Crypto link points to Add Cypto page.

 - Test that Logout link points to Logout page.

 - Test that back arrow does not break the site or cause an error.

 - Test that after logging out, pressing back arrow in the browser results in error page display.

-- From the sign in and register page try to submit without any input in username.
-Alert, field required working.

-- From the sign in and register page try to submit without any input in password.
-Alert, field required working.

-- Tested to check username must be unique.

-- Tested to check that once signed up and wrong password does not work.
+#### Logout Link

+- Test page loads Sign In form.

--
+- Test link clears session.

-- For the forms I tested to ensure all input fields excepted vaild inputs only.
+- Test that all navbar elements show responsive pionter.

+- Test that Logo in nvabar loads coin list page.

+- Test that coin list link in navbar loads coin list page.

+- Test that My Crypto link points to My Cypto page.

+- Test that Add Crypto link points to Add Cypto page.

+- Test that Logout link points to Logout page.

+- Test that back arrow does not break the site or cause an error.

+- Test that after logging out, pressing back arrow in the browser results in error page display.

+#### Testing EDIT, UPDATE, DELETE Buttons in users My Crypto Page.

+- Test Edit buttons displays edit_crypto form.

+- Test Add buttons displays add_to form.

+- Test to ensure that Add button increments the current value in the mongo DB

+- Test Delete buttons points delete page.

+- Test all inputs only except availed inputs.

+- Test that connot submit form without required fields data available.

+- Test data is sent to MongoDb correctly and stored in correct data type.

+- Test that all navbar elements show responsive pionter.

+- Test that Logo in nvabar loads coin list page.

+- Test that coin list link in navbar loads coin list page.

+- Test that My Crypto link points to My Cypto page.

+- Test that Add Crypto link points to Add Cypto page.

+- Test that Logout link points to Logout page.

+- Test that back arrow does not break the site or cause an error.

+- Test that after logging out, pressing back arrow in the browser results in error page display

+#### Additional Testing

 - Some Crypto prices are below 1 cent and so checking for price using Jinja and if statements to check the correct format is displyed. ie 0.001

-- Tested the back and forward buttons of the browser to check it does not break the site.

-- Tested to check that once logged out and then using back in the browser the results in error page display.

 - Tested manual entering of URLs without username to check error page display.
 All working.